BitcoinDesign/Guide/guide/inheritance-wallet/backup.md

 Please note that this is one of many possible ways to approach wallet backups and should not be understood as the only correct way to do it.

+We would also like to reiterate the point made in the "Use case & scope" page: the complexity of the backup scheme increases with the complexity of the wallet configuration.
+Therefore, user education is critical during wallet creation as well as during the backup phase.

-It is important that users determine the best way to handle backups based on their specific circumstances.
-Factors that whill influence such decisions include the relationship between family members, the amount of funds stored, access to safe locations, and others.
-Based on these and other factors it can be more appropriate to chose a simpler or more advanced backup scheme.
+It is important that users determine the best way to handle backups based on their own specific circumstances.
+Factors that will influence such decisions include the relationship between family members, the amount of funds stored, their access to safe locations, etc. Based on these and other factors it can be more appropriate to chose a simpler or more advanced backup scheme.

-The illustration reveals that Christina and David can access in two different ways.
+The illustration above reveals that Christina and David can access in two different ways.

 #### Self-sovereign route
 Bob and Alice want to provide the children a way to access the funds on their own, using only the backup parts that are stored in the house safe.
 They store the password in a tamper-evident bag, along with a USB drive.
 Since electronics can fail, they also place a printout of their will and the recovery PDF in it.